BestTimesToVisit.com Logo

 Sunrise Serenity at Oxbow Bend

-Witness the Teton Range mirrored in the glassy waters of the Snake River as the sun paints the peaks in hues of orange and pink.
-This iconic viewpoint is a photographer's dream, especially during the golden hour, and you might spot moose or elk grazing along the riverbanks.
+Witness the Teton Range mirrored in the glassy waters of the Snake River at Oxbow Bend as the first light paints the peaks in hues of pink and gold.
+This iconic spot is a photographer's dream, and the early morning stillness often brings out wildlife like moose and waterfowl.
+Arrive well before dawn to secure a prime viewing spot.

 See all 8 things to do →